Bruce Kimmel: Writing

-Kimmel has written twenty-seven books, including a coming-of-age trilogy, Benjamin Kritzer, Kritzerland, and Kritzer Time, mysteries titled Writer's Block and Rewind, and a mystery series Murder at Hollywood High, Murder at the Grove, Murder at the Hollywood Historical Society, Murder at The Masquers, Murder at the School Musical, Murder at the Hollywood Division, and Murder at the Magic Castle.
+Kimmel has written twenty-eight books, including a coming-of-age trilogy, Benjamin Kritzer, Kritzerland, and Kritzer Time, mysteries titled Writer's Block and Rewind, and a mystery series Murder at Hollywood High, Murder at the Grove, Murder at the Hollywood Historical Society, Murder at The Masquers, Murder at the School Musical, Murder at the Hollywood Division, and Murder at the Magic Castle.
 His other novels include the western Red Gold, Patrick Bronstein Presents, a time-travel novel titled Thrill Ride, and GEE.
 He also wrote a book of short fiction titled How To Write A Dirty Book and Other Stories.
 Between 2020 and 2022, a compendium of lyrics titled Simply - A Lifetime of Lyrics, a mystery titled Some Days Are Murder, a mystery that introduced retired agent and private detective Harry Stearns, and then wrote the second Stearns mystery, titled Tis the Season to Be Murdered were published.
 In May 2023, his novel, Preview Harvey was published.
 And in October 2023, twenty years after Kritzer Time he continued the saga of Benjamin Kritzer in a fourth book, Kritzer World.
 In March of 2024, his twenty-fifth book was published, Directed by about his over sixty years of directing for film, TV, and theater, as well as his two web series.
 In 2025, his third book in the Harry Stearns mystery series was published, titled Vegas Can be Murder.
 In August 2025, his latest book came out, titled Richard and Me - A Supercalifragilistic Friendship a memoir about his long and close friendship with the legendary Richard M. Sherman of the Sherman Brothers.
+In March of 2026, his book Person Unknown came out - a mystery novel involving an amnesia victim.

 He has also published two memoirs, There's Mel, There's Woody, and There's You - My Life in the Slow Lane, and Album Produced By.